Have you ever craved meat?

 How does it make you feel?
 What do you like about it?
 Why exactly do you like it?

-But I could very well live without it because once you learn about the dairy industry and what is happening to the cows and calves, you will throw up just at the sight of milk.
+I could very well live without them because once you learn about the dairy industry and what is happening to the cows and calves, you will throw up just at the sight of milk.
 No joke, I actually get physically sick when I see someone drinking milk.
-It’s gross.

 Make sure to follow me on Instagram where I share my best vegan tips and tricks.